-Headquarters for Natural Balance is in Burbank, California.
-Its food is made by Diamond Pet Foods in either California or South Carolina.
+The headquarters for Natural Balance is in Burbank, California.
+Diamond Pet Foods makes its food in either California or South Carolina.
 Unfortunately, it does not own Diamond Pet Foods, so it doesn’t have as much control over the manufacturing process, but it does have chemists who test each product before it is sent to the shelves.
 It also offers a 100% satisfaction guarantee on all of its products.

 Which types of dogs is Natural Balance Limited Ingredient best suited for?

 There are 20 different dry food recipes and eight wet food recipes within the Natural Balance Limited Ingredient Diets.
-Fifteen dry versions and five wet are grain free.
-The Limited Ingredient Diets are best suited for dogs with allergies and/or food sensitivities because the number of ingredients used is limited.
+Fifteen dry versions and five wet formulas are grain-free.
+The Limited Ingredient Diets are best suited for dogs with allergies or food sensitivities because the number of ingredients used is limited.

 There are recipes for large and small breeds, as well as puppy formulas.

 Which types of dogs might do better with a different brand?

 We would recommend the Multi-benefit Diet from Hill’s Prescription which is for weight, glucose, and urinary management if your dog has health issues that your veterinarian is treating.

 If you have a senior dog who needs to lose weight, Hill’s Prescription Diet + Mobility may be a good option if your veterinarian is prescribing a special diet.

 Primary Ingredients in Natural Balance Limited Ingredient Dog Food